anubrata/anubrata.github.io/README.md

 ## Talks

+* Invited Talk at Amazon Research on Design Interventions for Content Moderator Well-Being.
+October 2020

 * Content Moderation and Worker Well-Being.
-Presented at TxHCI - A seminar organized by HCI Researchers across universities in Texas. [[Video]](https://youtu.be/4ZIiGIkYdNA)
+Presented at TxHCI - A seminar organized by HCI Researchers across universities in Texas. [[Video]](https://youtu.be/4ZIiGIkYdNA), September 2020

 ## Publications